Claytor/Capstone_TN_COVID_School_Achievement_Impact/README.md

 - Spent the day trying to get Plotly Dash up and running.
 I have a simple app that makes effective use of callbacks.
 It was a bit of a headache, and it's basic, but it works without error.

 - Up until 2.
 Finally got the app to a place where I can fiddle with the html layout without breaking.
 Apparently you can use emoji in markdown on plotly dash.
 Who knew 🤷‍♂️.

+### 06/03/23

+- My priorities are to just get a simple map up and running in the dash app.

+- School level shapefiles take forever to load.
+Exploration of the file reveals it it contains all school districts in the US and its territories.
+I will subset it to improve load times.
+The same is also true for district shapefiles

+- The geometry in my shape file is in CRS form.
+I think that the errors in my mapping app want me to re-project my data to convert it from a curved to a flat surface.
+Hopefully this will give me the flat map I'm looking for.